mabisteinkirch/Fullstack-Challenge/README.md

 ### Frontend

+Previously, nodejs has to be installed.
-Install the necessary dependencies with the following commands:
+Then, install the necessary dependencies with the following commands:

 ```bash
 cd Frontend